 viticulture in the Balearic Islands.
 Under Roman rule, the wine of Pliny the Elder

 (23-79) praising.
 During the almost five centuries of Arab rule from the 8th to the 12th centuries, viticulture was only because dried grapes were a very popular food.
 In 1221, Jaime I (1213-1276) conquered the islands and later founded his own kingdom Aragón (to which also the French Roussillon

 belonged), which had until the year 1343 inventory.
 At this time, wine was even delivered from the island of Mallorca to the Spanish royal court in Madrid.

 At the beginning of the 19th century, the vineyard was about ten times larger than today.
 That put the phylloxera

 at the end of this century, in just three years, a sudden end.
 The tourist boom from the early 1960s caused a growing wine consumption, but the wines were at that time rather poor quality.
 Today, viticulture is concentrated on the largest island of Mallorca (3,640 km²), on the other islands it has less importance.
 In the 19th century she was because of her sweet Malvasia wines

 famous, the quality of the Madeira

 were equated.
-After the phylloxera catastrophe, the vine was hardly planted.
+After the phylloxera disaster, the vine was planted but little more.
 On all islands there is a warm and dry climate with around 300 sunny days a year.
 The vineyards cover about 2,000 hectares.

 About 80% of red wines are from the most important variety Manto Negro